 Holly Hill is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 12,958 people and three constituent neighborhoods, Holly Hill is the 185th largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Holly Hill is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Holly Hill is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Holly Hill is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Holly Hill who work in sales jobs (12.22%), office and administrative support (12.03%), and food service (8.27%).

 Holly Hill is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 In terms of college education, Holly Hill is nearly on par with the US average for all cities of 21.84%: 17.56% of adults 25 and older in Holly Hill have a bachelor's degree or advanced degree.

 The per capita income in Holly Hill in 2018 was $21,710, which is lower middle income relative to Florida and the nation.
 This equates to an annual income of $86,840 for a family of four.

 Holly Hill is an extremely ethnically-diverse city.
 The people who call Holly Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holly Hill residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Holly Hill include Irish, German, English, Italian, and French.